DriesDeRidder/HDRP-Texture-Channel-Packers/README.md

 # How to use
-- place the script in an editor folder (doesn't have to because I wrapped it in Unity_Editor preprocessor directives)
+- place the script in an editor folder
-- Make the albedo and opacity map readable/writable.
 - Open me by going to Tools/Opacity Albedo Packer
 - place the textures in the respective slots
 <img src=https://github.com/DriesDeRidder/Unity-HDRP-Opacity-Albedo-packer/assets/32333783/ddfd58b9-0c4d-482e-96c0-ca252a3fadb7  width="387">